-Among editors hired during Baker’s tenure were the two who run the magazine today, co-editorial directors Michael Coffey and Jim Milliot; Diane Roback, who heads up the magazine’s extensive coverage of children’s books, and Sybil Steinberg, now retired, who helped shape the reviews section as it is today.
+Among editors hired during Baker’s tenure were editorial director Jim Milliot and his co-editorial director Michael Coffey (now retired); Diane Roback, who heads up the magazine’s extensive coverage of children’s books; and Sybil Steinberg, now retired, who helped shape the reviews section as it is today.

 As the power of the book chains grew, however, and the number of independent bookstores fell, the ad pages declined as publishers poured more of their promotional revenues into in-store promotions and ads in the chains’ own catalogs.
 The upheavals in the early 1990s involved in the creation of Reed Business Information caused further turmoil, and Nora Rawlinson, a career librarian who had edited Library Journal, was brought in as editor in 1992, with Baker becoming editorial director.
 Rawlinson added coverage of the library market to PW’s mission, and oversaw the development of PW’s online presence.
 In another effort to shake things up, Sara Nelson was brought in to replace Rawlinson in 2005.
 Nelson, formerly a publishing columnist for the New York Post and New York Observer, ordered up an extensive re-design emphasizing color and shorter stories and features, initiated a series of “Signature Reviews” written by name authors, and initiated a weekly editorial column.